jontejj/jargo/readme.md

 For more examples see javadoc on CommandLineParser and ArgumentBuilder.

 # Rationale
-for writing yet another argument parsing library (see [Is there a good command line argument parser for Java?](http://stackoverflow.com/a/7829772) for others):
+ for writing yet another argument parsing library (see [Is there a good command line argument parser for Java?](http://stackoverflow.com/a/7829772) for others)

 1. Because type-safety, immutability and readability matters

 2. Compared to annotation based solutions (like [JCommander](http://www.jcommander.org)) jargo can be updated at runtime to support more arguments

-3. The generics on Argument gives you compile-time errors when switching types.
-For example:
+3. The generics on Argument gives you compile-time errors when switching types

     In JCommander:
-	    Parameter(names = "-file", converter = FileConverter.class)
+    @Parameter(names = "-file", converter = FileConverter.class)
     File file; //Oops, changing this to int would not work very well with FileConverter

     In jargo:
     Arguments.fileArgument("-file").parse("-file", "filename.txt").createNewFile();

     if fileArgument would change to being integerArgument, trying to call createNewFile() would generate a compile-time error

-4. Because JCommander doesn't support repeated arguments other than List&lt;String&gt;.
+4. Because JCommander doesn't support repeated arguments other than List&lt;String&gt;

-        String[] args = {"--numbers", "5", "6", "--numbers", "3", "4"};<br/>
+    String[] args = {"--numbers", "5", "6", "--numbers", "3", "4"};
-        Argument<List<List<Integer>>> numbers = Arguments.integerArgument("--numbers")
+    Argument&lt;List&lt;List&lt;Integer&gt;&gt;&gt; numbers = Arguments.integerArgument("--numbers").arity(2).repeated().build();
-                                                                            .arity(2)
-                                                                            .repeated().build();

 5. Because I love [Guava](https://code.google.com/p/guava-libraries/) and wanted an argument parsing library well integrated with it (more to come in this department)